DataDog/integrations-core/envoy/README.md

 #### Istio

-If you are using Envoy as part of [Istio][3], configure the `openmetrics_endpoint` to the Istio proxy metrics endpoint.
+If you are using Envoy as part of [Istio][3], configure the Envoy integration to collect metrics from the Istio proxy metrics endpoint.

     ```yaml
     instances: